amitnyc83/Shapes-App/README.md

 To run this project locally, clone the project and type "git clone" with the copied project.

-Then cd into the "selecting-shapes-app" folder and run "npm start".
+Then cd into the "SHAPES-APP" folder and run "npm install" to add all dependacies.

+To run the app, type "npm start" to start a localserver.

 A window should open in your browser with the project on "http://localhost:3000".